 Things To Consider When Retiring

 - Inflation is rising whether you like it or not.
-Plan accordingly or decrease your lifestyle.
+So plan accordingly or decrease your lifestyle.

 - Per the U.S. Department of Health and Human Services, you have a 70% chance of going into a Nursing Home, Assisted Living Facility, or Home Health Care.
-Buy long-term care insurance now.
+So buy long-term care insurance now.

 - There is a 100% chance you will die, buy affordable life insurance, or at the minimum, burial insurance for funeral expenses.